-- NEW: The suspect is in jail awaiting trial
+- The suspect is in jail awaiting trial

 - Ricardo Sergio Freire de Barros was trying open a bank account